Flavijus Piliponis â stock.ado

 A use case-based approach to blockchain for cybersecurity

-Technologies involved in building blockchain-based platforms and applications have potential for improved security, but technologies are never the starting point.
+Technologies involved in building blockchain-based platforms and applications have the potential for improved security, but technologies are never the starting point.
 Security leaders must work with product and platform builders to first identify the problems, interactions and tradeoffs for new security capabilities, and then they can actively design, test, implement and manage them.

 Here are six categories for blockchain use cases in security and privacy.